abdessamad1224554/my-ai-idea/README.md

-# My AI Idea

-## Résumé
+# Résumé

 This project proposes a simple AI tool designed to help high school students prepare for exams.
 The idea is to build an AI assistant that can:

 - Generate practice exercises